National Heartworm Prevention Month

 Chocolate Lab Smiling And Posing For Picture

-Fear Free Pets Here at Somerset Veterinary Clinic, we pride ourselves in being a Fear Free Certified Clinic.
+Here at Somerset Veterinary Clinic, we pride ourselves in being a Fear Free Certified Clinic.
 We have all worked hard to help make this place as comfortable and inviting to your four-legged family members as we possibly can.
 How do you know if your pet is anxious?
-Sometimes it is quite obvious when…
+Sometimes it is quite obvious when our pets are…

 Read More